The Stars Look Down: Plot summary

 Central to the story is the Neptune coal mine and a catastrophe that occurs there.
-The Great War is also a factor: do you volunteer to fight, volunteer for non-military duties, use trickery to evade service or openly defy the system by refusing call-up?
+The Great War also provides some narrative tension as characters decide whether to volunteer to fight, volunteer for non-military duties, use trickery to evade service or openly defy the system by refusing call-up.
 There is a brief description of one of the tribunals that examined conscientious objectors, often refusing to accept their objection as valid.
 There is also a clear commitment to the idea of nationalising the mines, replacing the mass of small private owners that existed at the time.

-The novel ends with most of the men much changed, and it is an excellent description of working-class life in the North of England during that period.

-Memorable quotes

-The cage dropped.
-It dropped suddenly, swiftly, into the hidden darkness.
-And the sound of its falling rose out of that darkness like a great sigh which mounted towards the furthermost stars.

-And from above, the stars look down.

 Adaptations

 The Stars Look Down is a 1940 film adapted from the novel.
 Co-scripted by Cronin and directed by Carol Reed, the film stars Michael Redgrave as the idealistic Davey Fenwick and Margaret Lockwood as his wife.
 Their relationship, which is secondary in the novel, is foregrounded in the film.
 The American release includes narration by Lionel Barrymore.
 It is a New York Times Critics' Pick and is listed in The New York Times Guide to the Best 1,000 Movies Ever Made.

 Radiotelevisione Italiana adapted the novel as a miniseries in 1971 under the title E le stelle stanno a guardare.
 The dramatisation stars Orso Maria Guerrini as Davey Fenwick, Andrea Checchi as Robert Fenwick, Giancarlo Giannini as Arthur Barras and Anna Maria Guarnieri as Jenny Sunley.
 This version was written and directed by Anton Giulio Majano.

 In 1975, Granada Television produced The Stars Look Down as a 13 episode series.
 This production was written by Alan Plater and directed by Roland Joffé and Alan Grint.

 In 2004, North Eastern playwright Alex Ferguson adapted the novel for NTC Theatre Company.
 An ensemble of five actors played all the parts: Alan Park (Joe Gowlan/Arthur Barras), Ross Waiton (Davie Fenwick), Kim Evans (Jenny Sunley/Hughie Fenwick), Jackie Fielding (Martha Fenwick), and Steve Wedd (Robert Fenwick/Richard Barras).
 Directed by Gillian Hambleton, the play met with resounding critical success, breathing new life into Cronin's timeless tale.